jeetjain1204/social-media-automation/README.md

   media_url TEXT,
   platform TEXT NOT NULL,
-  scheduled_at TIMESTAMP WITH TIME ZONE NOT NULL, status TEXT DEFAULT 'scheduled' CHECK (status IN ('scheduled', 'published', 'failed')), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  scheduled_at TIMESTAMP WITH TIME ZONE NOT NULL, status TEXT DEFAULT 'scheduled' CHECK (status IN ('scheduled', 'published', 'failed'),), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );